eugeneilyin/mORMotBP/README.md

 Key: `DisableServerHeader: DWORD = 2`

-## Enagle dynamic Brotli compression
+## Enable dynamic Brotli compression

 Unfortunatelly default mORMot HTTP Server always use first registered compression in case when several compression options are available.
 To enable Brotli support for on-the-fly generated (HTML, JSON, XML, etc.) content do the next: